ParallelMaths/parallel/pages/10-29-a-trapped-knight.md

 ## 7. Only Connect

-I “borrowed” this questions from the fantastic BBC quiz show ONLY CONNECT.
+I “borrowed” this question from the fantastic BBC quiz show ONLY CONNECT.
 Catch old episodes and watch clips at [the ONLY CONNECT website](https://www.bbc.co.uk/programmes/b00lskhg){target="_blank"}.

 ::: problem id=7_1 marks=4
-__7.1__ What comes next in this sequence?
+__7.1__ Which option comes next in this sequence?

 ![](/resources/10-29-a-trapped-knight/7-only-connect.jpg){image align="center"}